 2. Who Has to File with HMRC?

 b.
-Non-profit organisations: While they may be exempt from Corporation Tax, they might still need to file other returns, such as VAT or PAYE.
+Charities and non-profits: While often exempt from Corporation Tax, they may still need to file returns for certain income, VAT, or PAYE.

 3. Legal Requirements